rsolanodev/angularjs-seed/README.md

 # AngularJS Seed
-This is a repository to get an AngularJS skeleton and start working quickly.
+This is a repository to get an AngularJS skeleton and start working quickly

-Attention, if the application does not work you will have to modify the index.html base tag including the name of your folder.
-For example /*myproject*/
+Attention, to start working you must write the name of the folder where your project is located in the base tag of index.html